 The Qualified Genealogist will have achieved an acceptable level of competence and professional discipline by meeting the criteria for assessment through measurable outcomes on that programme.
 It will be one which is periodically reviewed and validated using an independently accredited and established educational framework.

-The Professional Code is an element of the Register to which Qualified Genealogists are expected to adhere.
+The Professional Code is an element of the Register to which Qualified Genealogists are required to adhere.
 The Code encompasses the following three core statements of values, which underpin acceptable Genealogical Practice.
 Suggested practical examples of each value are provided, although these should not be seen as an exhaustive list.

 In the unlikely event that a complaint is received against a member of the Register, our Resolution Procedure will be initiated, which will be overseen by a director.

 Below is the Professional Code.
 A pdf version is available here.